Jeffrey Epstein Used A Bullet And Decapitated Cat To Intimidate ‘Vanity Fair’ Editor, Claims Reporter

 Connolly dropped the story unrelated reasons, though he later followed up with the aforementioned James Patterson book.
 In addition, Carter has reiterated that no threats affected his editorial judgment and that it was never proven that Epstein had sent the cat’s head.

 Meanwhile, Connolly insists that he continues to believe that Vanity Fair did not decline to pursue stories about Epstein due to the alleged intimidation.
-Rather, Connolly wanted to share his experience to help showcase another potential sick side of the man, as well as offering a possible reason why the press fell short on reporting Epstein’s crimes.
+Rather, he wanted to share his experience to help showcase another potential sick side of the man, as well as offering a possible reason why the press fell short on reporting Epstein’s crimes.